MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-ios.md

   - **Not configured**: Password is determined by the device's default settings.
 Their OS might allow simple passwords, like *0000* and *1234*.
   - **Alphanumeric**: Password must contain a mix of uppercase letters, lowercase letters, and numeric characters.
-  - **Numeric**: Passwords at minimum must be a set of numeric characters, such as *123456789*, and can also contain alphabetic characters, such as *abcdef*.
+  - **Numeric**: Passwords at minimum must be a set of numeric characters, such as *123456789*.
+Alphabetic passwords and alphanumeric passwords are also supported.

 - **Number of non-alphanumeric characters in password**
   Enter the minimum number of special characters, such as `&`, `#`, `%`, `!`, and so on, that must be in the password.